Understanding How University Guidelines Address Privacy and Security Issues of Generative AI in Academic Settings: Methodology

-Throughout our study, our research team engaged in regular meetings to resolve disagreement in coding and perform thematic analysis~\cite{clarke-jpp17}.
+Throughout our study, our research team engaged in regular meetings to resolve disagreement in coding and perform thematic analysis.
+We applied codebook thematic analysis~\cite{braun2021can, clarke-jpp17}, which lies between codebook reliability and reflexive thematic analysis.
+As such, after reaching code saturation, our team continued analysis to develop themes by identifying patterns from coded data.
+Note that the codebook served as an analytic framework to underpin later thematic analysis, and \textit{$\kappa$} is treated as a pragmatic quality check rather than a claim of full analytic validity.
 Our research teams are formed with members with diverse expertise, including computer security and privacy, education, human computer interaction, and artificial intelligence.
-Our expertise enables our analysis to capture codes and themes from comprehensive and complementing perspectives that are essential to our research questions. \S~\ref{sec:findings} discusses categories and themes discovered.
+Our expertise enables our analysis to capture codes and themes from comprehensive and complementary perspectives that are essential to our research questions. \S~\ref{sec:findings} discusses categories of codes and themes discovered.
+We make our codebook available through our project repository with access to documents.~\footnote{\url{https://osf.io/3ezfw/overview?view_only=3f8cad97c179473eb0ccbfa98595a350}}